 The Transfer of Functions Order (TFO) was made by Her Majesty in Council on 14 December 2006, and came into force on 15 December 2006 (having been through the requisite procedures in Plenary and in both Houses of Parliament).

-The 2021 Census White Paper, Help Shape Our Future: The 2021 Census of Population and Housing in England and Wales, announcing the UK Statistics Authority's proposals for the 2021 Census in England and Wales, was laid before the National Assembly for Wales on 14 December 2018 by the First Minister.
+The 2021 Census White Paper, Help Shape Our Future: The 2021 Census of Population and Housing in England and Wales, announcing the UK Statistics Authority's proposals for the 2021 Census in England and Wales, was laid before the Senedd on 14 December 2018 by the First Minister.

 The White Paper sets out the strategic aims for the census, explains the need for it, sets out the content and how it will be conducted, and deals with matters of public interest such as data security and confidentiality.
 The White Paper also sets out the UK Statistics Authority’s proposals for the future of population statistics after 2021.